 We sell many of our products, including substantially all of the rapid assays and instrument consumables sold in the U.S., through distributors.
 Distributor purchasing patterns can be unpredictable and may be influenced by factors unrelated to the end-user demand for our products.
-In addition, our agreements with distributors may generally be terminated by the distributors for any reason on 60 days notice.
+In addition, our agreements with U.S. distributors may generally be terminated by the distributors for any reason on 60 days prior written notice.
 Because significant product sales are made to a limited number of distributors, the unanticipated loss of a distributor or unanticipated changes in the frequency, timing or size of distributor purchases, could have a negative effect on our results of operations.

 Distributors of veterinary products have entered into business combinations resulting in fewer distribution companies.
 Consolidation within distribution channels increases our customer concentration level, which could increase the risks described in the preceding paragraph.
-See "Part I. Item 1 Business - Marketing and Distribution" in our Annual Report on Form 10-K for additional information.